FIFA World Cup

-The World Cup is the most prestigious association football tournament in the world, as well as the most widely viewed and followed single sporting event in the world.
-The viewership of the 2018 World Cup was estimated to be 3.57 billion (close to half of the global population), while the engagement with 2022 World Cup was estimated to be around 5 billion with close to 1.5 billion people watching the final match.
+The World Cup is globally regarded as the most prestigious association football competition, as well as the most widely viewed and followed sporting event in the world.
+The viewership of the 2018 World Cup was estimated to be 3.57 billion, close to half of the global population, while the engagement with the 2022 World Cup was estimated to be 5 billion, with about 1.5 billion people watching the final match.

-Seventeen countries have hosted the World Cup, most recently Qatar, who hosted the 2022 edition.
-The 2026 tournament will be jointly hosted by Canada, the United States and Mexico, which will give Mexico the distinction of being the first country to host games in three World Cups.
+Eighteen countries have hosted the World Cup, most recently Qatar, who hosted the 2022 event.
+The 2026 tournament will be jointly hosted by Canada, Mexico, and the United States, which will give Mexico the distinction of being the first country to host games in three World Cups.